What is Allergic Rhinitis?

 - Cleaning Air conditioner dust filters every two weeks with soap and water(just servicing every 3/6 months is inadequate to deal with the dust build up.

-- Steam inhalation regularly (for adults and older children ) even during asymptomatic period.
+- Steam inhalation regularly (for adults and older children ) even during the asymptomatic period.

 - Indoor plants to purify indoor air